 For students who desire to earn their High School Equivalency, we offer students one-on-one tutoring in the four GED® testing areas: Reasoning Through Language Arts, Social Studies, Science, and Mathematical Reasoning.
 Through an assessment administered at the Center, tutors will help analyze strengths and weaknesses and then customize a learning plan to help students succeed in all areas of the GED® test.

 ESL (English Second Language) Program:

-ESL classes are offered in a 16-week semester in the fall and a 16-week semester in the spring.
-The classes are available in five levels for beginners to advanced.
+ESL classes are offered in 16-week semesters in the fall and spring.
+Classes are available in six levels – beginners to advanced.
+For most students, one level takes a year to complete.
 This course is designed for students to improve listening, speaking, reading, and writing skills in English.

 This 8-week class helps legal residents pass the citizenship test given by the United States Citizenship and Immigration Services, so they can assume full participation in U.S. civic society.
 In order to enroll in this class, students must have the following qualifications:

 - Able to speak, read, and write Basic English